AlexJReid/blog/content/posts/xllify-claude-code-agent/index.md

 In a bizarre collision of 1990s style development (the Excel C SDK) and 2025 era AI, I've been experimenting with having a Claude agent write Excel custom functions for xllify!

 As Excel itself is now fat and 40 years old, it could be donning ill-fitting running gear and developing an irrational interest in coffee beans.
-Or, rather Microsoft seem to be shoehorning in AI features to stay relevant?
-It is no doubt the future.
+Or, rather is Microsoft shoehorning in Clippy-esque AI features to stay relevant?
+I don't think so.
+Spreadsheets aren't going anywhere, but nor is AI (or whatever we end up calling it.)

 Anyway.
 The UNIX philosophy of Claude Code means that existing command line tools from xllify can be called to exercise the code that Claude has dreamed up, and even build a ready-to-go .xll as the final step.